MinaAlmasi/nlp-at-cogsci/book/home.md

 ### Structure
 The content is mostly chronological, from technical setup in `Getting Started` to exercises and code in `Classes`. **Importantly**, note a few key elements:

-*Red* boxes are supposed to make you stop and either consider a `QUESTION` or get you started with a `HANDS-ON` coding exercises.
+- *Red* boxes are supposed to make you stop and either consider a `QUESTION` or get you started with a `HANDS-ON` coding exercise:

 ```{admonition} HANDS-ON
 :class: red